cooldeep004/To-do-list-mongoDB/README.md

 npm install
-npm start or node index.js
+npm start or nodemon index.js

 Basic-Features
 To add a todo enter description, categeory and due-date.
 (Everything is mandatory).